 The demand for qualified healthcare staff has increased so much within the past decade or so, that this profession provides many opportunities for challenging and rewarding employment.
 Benefits for STNA certification include study work at competitive rates.
 For example, hourly wages upon certification range form $10-$14.

-Designed for individuals who would like to or enjoy working in a long-term care environment (i.e., nursing homes or similar), the STNA curriculum consists of 59 hours of classroom instructions and a mandatory 16-hour clinical practicum.
+Designed for individuals who would like to or enjoy working in a long-term care environment (i.e., nursing homes or similar), our curriculum for STNA Training in Columbus, Ohio consists of 59 hours of classroom instructions and a mandatory 16-hour clinical practicum.
 The STNA program prepares students to do basic patient care (including feeding, bathing, changing linens, grooming, helping to move patients, answer call lights, record food and liquid intake, collect specimen (urine, stool, sputum), measure height and weight and assist the license staff with patient’s care, record acute vital signs, and recognize changes in patients condition.

 Students who successfully complete this course will be eligible to take the state skill and written exam that will place successful candidate on the State Registry for Nursing Assistants.